A Guide to Deep Learning and Neural Networks

 Every neuron processes input data to extract a feature.
-Let’s imagine that we have features x1, x2, x3, and three neurons, each of which is connected with all these features.
+Let’s imagine that we have three features and three neurons, each of which is connected with all these features.

 Each of the neurons has its own weights that are used to weight the features.
 During the training of the network, you need to select such weights for each of the neurons that the output provided by the whole network would be true-to-life.

 To perform transformations and get an output, every neuron has an activation function.
-It allows us to get some new feature space.
 This combination of functions performs a transformation that is described by a common function F — this describes the formula behind the NN’s magic.

-There are a lot of activation functions, we will consider the most common ones: linear, sigmoid and hyperbolic tangent.
+There are a lot of activation functions.
+The most common ones are linear, sigmoid, and hyperbolic tangent.
 Their main difference is the range of values they work with.

 How do you train an algorithm?

 Delta is the difference between the data and the output of the neural network.
 We use calculus magic and repeatedly optimize the weights of the network until the delta is zero.
-Once the delta is zero, our model is correctly able to predict our example data, obviously.
+Once the delta is zero or close to it, our model is correctly able to predict our example data.